vfong00/MKS21X-FinalProject/README.md

 This involved me making the Tileable interface, which applies to anything that can "exist".
 This was made as a workaround to the original plan of using a null object to denote empty spaces.
-Lanerna stops execution if a null is attempted to print to terminal.
+Lanterna stops execution if a null is attempted to print to terminal.

 I also moved a bunch of stuff into their own specific directory, while making setting